-- 6.1 Licensing Authorities are required to include in their statements the principles to be applied by the authority in exercising the functions under sections 29 and 30 of the Act with respect to the exchange of information between it and the Gambling Commission, and the functions under section 350 of the Act with respect to the exchange of information between it and the other persons listed in Schedule 6 to the Act. - 6.2 The Licensing Authority will act in accordance with the provisions of the Act in its exchange of information which includes the provision that the Data Protection Act 1998, the General Data Protection Regulations, other regulations or any other legislation from time to time in force in relation to the exchange of data will not be contravened.
+- 6.1 Licensing Authorities are required to include in their statements the principles to be applied by the authority in exercising the functions under sections 29 and 30 of the Act with respect to the exchange of information between it and the Gambling Commission, and the functions under section 350 of the Act with respect to the exchange of information between it and the other persons listed in Schedule 6 to the Act. - The Licensing Authority will act in accordance with the provisions of the Act in its exchange of information which includes the provision that the Data Protection Act 1998(now superseded by the Data Protection Act 2018), the General Data Protection Regulations (now the UK GDPR), other regulations or any other legislation from time to time in force in relation to the exchange of data will not be contravened.
 The Licensing Authority will also have regard to the Gambling Commission's Guidance to licensing authorities, in particular part 13 or any other part of the guidance that is applicable as and when amended.